Roman-UCSD/BasicATLAS/data/linelists/README.txt

     The MgH line list distributed by Robert Kurucz (http://kurucz.harvard.edu/linelists/linesmol/mgh.asc) is replaced in BasicATLAS with the ExoMol line list mgh_exomol.asc, built from Owens+2022 (https://www.exomol.com/data/molecules/MgH/24Mg-1H/XAB/ and equivalents for isotopes)

+3. tiototo.asc
+    The TiO line list compiled by Schwenke+1998 and distributed by Robert Kurucz (http://kurucz.harvard.edu/molecules/tio/tioschwenke.bin) is outdated with multiple more recent alternatives available.
+In BasicATLAS, this list is replaced with the ExoMol/Toto database (McKemmish+2019), which was also downloaded from the Kurucz website (http://kurucz.harvard.edu/molecules/tio/tiototo.asc).
+Even though the Kurucz version of the Toto list is much shorter than the original (the weakest lines have been excluded), it is still much larger than the Schwenke list and incurs a large computational penalty.
+In low- and medium-resolution spectroscopy, the list can be reduced even further to ragain some of the original performance.
+We provide a helper script, reduce_tio.py, which may be used to remove the weakest lines from the TiO list up to a given oscillator strength (log(gf)).
+We found that removing all lines with log(gf)<-3 is typically acceptable.
+Note that once the list has been shortened, it will be considered corrupted by test.py

+NOTES: The replaced molecular line lists are imported with RMOLECASC, which provides default damping constants depending on whether the transition is roto-vibrational or electronic.
+The nature of each transition is inferred from the energy level labels in the line list.
+Some of the replaced line lists do not have level labels, and all transitions are interpreted as electronic.
+This omission however appears to have a negligibly small effect on the synthesized spectrum.